Vișeu de Jos: Geography

 The commune is located in the central-east part of the county, at a distance of 6 km from the town of Vișeu de Sus and 117 km from the county seat, Baia Mare.
+It is situated at an altitude of 458 m, in a hilly area on the banks of the river Bistra.
+The Maramureș Mountains Natural Park lies to the northeast, between Vișeu de Jos and the Romania–Ukraine border.

 The Vișeu de Jos train station serves the CFR Line 409, which runs from Salva in Bistrița-Năsăud County to Sighetu Marmației.